Liatoshynsky-Foundation/lf-client/README.md

 #### Step 1

 - **Option 1**
-    - 🍴 Fork this repo!
+g    - 🍴 Fork this repo!

 - **Option 2**
     - 👯 Clone this repo to your local machine using `https://github.com/ita-social-projects/SOMEREPO.git`